 Once a lead is captured, it is important to allocate it to the right team to move it down your sales funnel.
 When the inflow is low, it is possible to pick & choose where each lead goes.
 However, this process isn’t feasible when you receive a sizeable number of prospects which is where the automation kicks in.

 You can distribute leads depending on geography, type of policy interested in, agent availability or any other logic which complements your processes.
+You can even distribute leads to insurance agencies and call centers.
 This not only reduces manual effort but also improves the chances of conversion.
 Your team will now be able to work on leads almost as soon as they’re captured.

 After the lead is distributed to your sales agents or your contact center team, they should be able to rank the importance of each lead.
 Yes, this is an important step as not all leads coming in will carry equal weight.
 Understanding, where you should be putting your efforts first, is crucial if you want to increase your sales.